Tom's Guide Verdict

 Size: 6.24 x 2.94 x 0.3 inches

-Despite your misgivings, we encourage you to check out Samsung's budget phones are worth your attention.
-While the company's previous low-cost handsets provided an example of "you get what you pay for," recent models, like the Galaxy A50 and the Galaxy A20, adopt some of the elements found in Samsung's pricier devices.
+Despite your misgivings, we encourage you to check out Samsung's budget-range smartphone models are worth your attention.
+Although in the past the company's low-cost handsets couldn't compete with any of the best phones around, newer models, like the Galaxy A50 and this Galaxy A20, adopt some of the elements found in Samsung's pricier devices.
 But these features now appear in a more affordable package.

 As the Galaxy A20 shows, you still make some trade-offs in performance, design and screen quality.
 But Samsung's latest budget phone also takes good photos and packs a long-lasting battery, making this device an intriguing option for budget-minded shoppers.

 You might also be tempted by the new Samsung Galaxy A21 if you're looking for improved photography capabilities.
 Samsung unveiled the next edition of the A20 with a quad-camera that includes a 16MP main camera and ultra wide, depth and macro lenses for more creative capturing.
 It will be available this summer starting at $249.99.